MassD/99/README.md

 3. If both the preorder sequence and the inorder sequence of the nodes of a binary tree are given, then the tree is determined unambiguously.
 Write a function `pre_in_tree` that does the job.

-4. Solve problems 1 to 3 using `difference lists`.
+4. Solve problems 1 to 3 using [difference lists](https://en.wikipedia.org/wiki/Difference_list).
 Cool!
 Use the function `timeit` (defined in problem “Compare the two methods of calculating Euler's totient function.”) to compare the solutions.

 What happens if the same character appears in more than one node.
 Try for instance `pre_in_tree "aba" "baa"`.